Aaron Cleveland: Biography

 Aaron Cleveland was the first minister for St. Matthew's United Church (Halifax) in Halifax, Nova Scotia.
-He is the great-grandfather of the president of United States, Grover Cleveland.
+He is the great-great-grandfather of the president of United States, Grover Cleveland.

 Family

 While in England, Aaron Cleveland became satisfied that the original spelling of the family name was “Cleveland,” as he and his descendants have since written it, while other American branches of the family generally retain the form “Cleaveland.”

 As noted above, in 1739 Aaron Cleveland married Susannah Porter, who in addition to being the daughter of Aaron Porter was the granddaughter of Major Sewall of Salem, Massachusetts.
 Among their descendants were: